alvarogarcia7/kata-formulation-pool-balls/README.md

 These are the general constraints for the problem:

+  * All initial dispositions are correct in terms of balls: i.e., the order of the balls might have changed, but the amount of each ball is correct.
   * All balls with the same color are considered the identical.
   * The swap operation cannot introduce repeated states (see example above).
   * The swap operation must produce a new state, different than the old one.